happylittlejester/Develobby/README.md

 - The user browses available challenges for their hobbies
 - After completing a challenge and marking it as done, they receive a **reward in the form of XP points**
 - Earned XP updates the hobby's progress (shown as a percentage) as well as the overall account level
-- Regularly completing challenges leads to levelling up and unlocking new titles
+- Regularly completing challenges leads to leveling up and unlocking new titles

 ---